dosqas/r2p-quantum-qiskit-exploration/README.md

 ## 💡 Why I’m Doing This

 Quantum computing is a rapidly emerging field with the potential to transform industries.
-Through R2P, I'm building a strong foundation in both theory and practice to contribute to this exciting space — and this repo is my way of documenting that journey.
+Through R2P, I'm building a strong foundation in both theory and practice to contribute to this exciting space, and this repo is my way of documenting that journey.

 ---

-## 🤝 Acknowledgments
+## Acknowledgments

-Thanks to IBM Quantum and the Qiskit team for creating the **R2P program** and providing hands-on access to quantum computing resources!
+* Thanks to IBM Quantum, the Freeya Mind Campus project and the Qiskit team for creating the **R2P program** and providing hands-on access to quantum computing resources!
+* Special thanks to my teacher **Tudor-Dan Mihoc** for supporting my participation and helping me deepen my quantum skills.

 ---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

-## 📬 Contact
+## 💡 Contact

-Feel free to reach out if you’re also on this path or interested in collaborating!
-📧 [sebastian.soptelea@proton.me]
+Questions, feedback, or ideas?
+Reach out anytime at [sebastian.soptelea@proton.me](mailto:sebastian.soptelea@proton.me).